Skip main navigation

 • Call the UI Claimant Assistance Line at (414) 435-7069 or toll-free (844) 910-3661 to verify the caller is assigned to your claim.

-August 2022 Fraud Alert: Wisconsin UI Debt Consolidation Scam
+Wisconsin UI Debt Consolidation Scam

 Beware of solicitations from debt relief services offering to negotiate a reduction on an unemployment overpayment debt for a small fee.
-WI Unemployment Insurance (UI) does not employ outside debt relief or debt collection services.
+Wisconsin Unemployment Insurance (UI) does not employ outside debt relief or debt collection services.
 Unemployment overpayments and penalties cannot be settled for a lesser amount.

-Be aware of phishing web sites.
+Be aware of phishing websites.
 You may receive links to these sites via text, email, or via a web search.
-Scammers trick you into signing into their site using familiar DWD web pages to steal your personal information.
+Scammers trick you into signing into their site using familiar DWD webpages to steal your personal information.
 Official messages from DWD provide the my.unemployment.wisconsin.gov web address.

-March 2022 Fraud Alert: Wisconsin Text Scams
+Wisconsin Phishing Text Scams

 We have received numerous reports of phishing text scams.
-The web address changes frequently, but the message is typically similar to: "Due to numbers of fraudulent claims we request you to verify your Wisconsin UI identity here on FAKE WEB ADDRESS HERE to prevent your Account being locked.
-Wisconsin Unemployment Insurance."
-If you have opted in to receive text messages from the department and you're not sure if something is legitimate, log into your Claimant Portal to see if you've really received a message.
+The web address changes frequently, but the message is typically similar to: “Due to numbers of fraudulent claims we request you to verify your Wisconsin UI identity here on FAKE WEB ADDRESS HERE to prevent your Account being locked.
+Wisconsin Unemployment Insurance.”
+If you have opted in to receive text messages from the department and you’re not sure if something is legitimate, log in to your Claimant Portal to see if you’ve really received a message.

-March 2022 Fraud Alert: Wisconsin Text Scams
+Wisconsin Text Scams

 There is no fee to file for unemployment benefits.
 If you get a phone call from someone representing themselves as being from California EDD or a representative of Wisconsin Unemployment Insurance telling you that you need to pay to file for unemployment benefits - Do not give any information to the caller or send money.